aimhubio/aimstack.io/posts/aim-v2-2-0-—-hugging-face-integration.md

 date: 2021-03-24T13:20:24.937Z
 title: Aim v2.2.0 — Hugging Face integration
 image: https://miro.medium.com/v2/resize:fit:1400/format:webp/1*MqbllMOE307ZvLLuH0MhvA.png
 description: Aim 2.2.0 featuring Hugging Face integration is out!
-Thanks to the incredible Aim community for the feedback and support on building democratized open-source AI dev tools.
+Hugging Face integration has been one of the most requested features and we are excited to finally ship it.
 draft: false
 ---
 [Aim](https://github.com/aimhubio/aim) 2.2.0 featuring Hugging Face integration is out!
 Thanks to the incredible Aim community for the feedback and support on building democratized open-source AI dev tools.